HarshShah2812/Azure-Data-Pipeline/README.md

 ## Setting up the base Azure Infrastructure
 After creating an Azure account, I firstly created the resource group, within which we will be able to manage all the resources needed for the project.
 Then, I created a storage account using the Data Lake Gen2 service, within which I set up the Medallion architecture, by creating separate containers for the Bronze, Silver, and Gold layers.
 Next, I set up Azure Data Factory, within which I would be building the data pipeline.
 I then created a Key Vault for managing secrets, which will be necessary when integrating Azure Databricks, as it will allow Databricks to retrieve secrets securely at runtime, which will ensure that sensitive information is never exposed in plaintext within Databricks notebooks, jobs, or configurations.
 Lastly, I created a SQL database, using the sample AdventureWorks database as the source.

-If done successfuly, you will get the following example output within the Query Editor:
+If done successfully, you will get the following example output within the Query Editor:

 <img width="1432" alt="Screenshot 2024-03-31 at 19 05 08" src="https://github.com/HarshShah2812/de-pipeline-dbt-databricks-azure/assets/67421468/91166a09-66b3-4281-af11-c50474c55dcc">